mWater/jsonql/README.md

 ### subquery

-query, aliased.
+query aliased.

-`{ type: "subquery", query: subquery, alias: somealias }`
+`{ type: "subquery", query: subquery query, alias: somealias }`

+### subexpr

+Subexpression is a from that is an expression, as in select * from someexpression as somealias

+`{ type: "subquery", expr: subquery expression, alias: somealias }`

 ### token